 Long-term Care Quality

-The final area we assessed was nursing.
-This nursing home was given a strong nursing rating this year, with a B. This facility truly didn't have any weaknesses.
-Our nursing grade analyzes the nursing home's level of nurse staffing.
-We consider both the levels of training of the nurses as well as the number of hours spent with patients.
-This nursing home provides 0 hours of nursing care per resident per day.
+In the final area, we awarded this facility an A- for our nursing rating.
+This wrapped up a very strong profile.
+Our nursing score consists of several data points, however, the main consideration is the number of nurse hours spent with patients.
+This nursing home averages 0.8 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This nursing home performed well in this area.
+This place performed well in this area.
 Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
-Major falls can many times be prevented if more nurses aids and better safety protocols are in place.
+Major falls can frequently be prevented if more nurses aids and better safety protocols are in place.

 Rating Over Time